Both the Senior and Prep School have outstanding sporting reputations and we provide regular, high-quality coaching sessions to all pupils.

 Scholars receive individual mentoring and one-to-one coaching, and enjoy access to athletic development programmes and to physiotherapy services.
 Scholars’ Seminars are hosted on a wide range of topics, including Sports Psychology, Careers in Sport, Injury Prevention and Nutrition.
 Our aim is to enhance and develop the ability of our talented athletes to enable them to realise their sporting ambitions and to fulfil their potential.

 Many of our current and recent scholars have represented England at Hockey in their respective age-groups.
-Five current students have been called up for the 2018/2019 season.
+Five current pupils have been called up for the 2018/2019 season.
 We also have a multi-sport athlete who has played for the England U17 Waterpolo team and is now a rising star on the Women’s’ England Rugby circuit.
 Rugby scholars Toby Trinder (Northampton Saints) and Ben Kelland (Pau) both signed professional contracts at the end of their school careers in 2016.

 For a relatively small school, we consistently punch above our weight.